m0zgen/self-cert-gen/README.md

 ## Simple selsigned certificate generator

-You can edit script and add CN and etc manually.
+You can edit scripts and add CN and etc manually.

+* sgen-conf.sh - genrate with custom ssl config
+* sgen-line.sh - simple generator with one line